zyhu-hu/cryptist-app/README.md

 The deployment model is used to set up the app on GCP and K8s clusters.

-We also have a model-training module to train the prediction model and the DRL trading agent model.
+We also have a model-training module to train the time series prediction model and the DRL trading agent model.
 This module has been developing separately for now and will be included in the repo.